 Love tulips?
 Us too.
-The colourful flowers — more closely associated with the Netherlands than here — come into bloom in London in mid-April, often lasting into May.
+The perky flowers — closely associated with the Netherlands — come into bloom in London in mid-April, often lasting into May.
 While you won't find sprawling tulip fields here in the capital, there are still plenty of parks and gardens, from palaces to Royal Parks, where you can get your fill of tulip-mania.
 And if you're willing to travel a little beyond London?
 Even better!
-Here's your guide on where and when to see tulips this year:
+Here's your guide on where and when to see tulips in 2025.

 Hampton Court Palace Tulip Festival

-The Hampton Court Palace Tulip Festival takes place 15 April-6 May 2024, and is included in palace admission.
+The Hampton Court Palace Tulip Festival takes place 11 April-5 May 2025, and is included in palace admission.
+There are tulip talks in the Wine Cellar 11.30am and 2.30pm, 2 April-5 May.

 Tulips at Eltham Palace